T-NOVA/proxy-build/README.md

 or, distribute the generated ssh key.

+All other passwords are randomly generated and stored in `/home/vagrant`.

 **Step 5.** On your dev machine, access the dashboard at http://pxaas.
 To test the Squid proxy do:

 ```sh